 Jacqueline Boyd (she/her and they/them) is a Lead Chicago Therapy Collective Trainer and dynamic speaker, facilitator, and entrepreneur who brings passion and expertise to the field of LGBTQ+ advocacy and health care.
 Jacqueline is an experienced consultant and has worked with national and local organizations such as SAGE, Howard Brown Health Centers, AIDS Foundation of Chicago, and Affinity Community Services to enhance services offered to LGBTQ+ adults and older adults.
-Jacqueline is also the founder and owner of The Care Plan, the country’s first LGBTQ+ centered care management company.
-Beyond her work on LGBTQ+ advocacy, managing and providing care for aging LGBTQ+ adults, and providing intersectional trans-affirming trainings to audiences within many different settings, Jacqueline is co-founder of Project Fierce Chicago and One Roof Chicago, and has the pleasure of sitting on the advisory board of Pride Action Tank, and the Services Committee for Little Brothers Friends of the Elderly.
+Jacqueline is co-founder of Project Fierce Chicago and One Roof Chicago, and has the pleasure of sitting on the advisory board of Pride Action Tank, and the Services Committee for Little Brothers Friends of the Elderly.
 She’s a multi-faceted leader and powerhouse for the LGBTQ+ community.
 Lastly, Jacqueline is also the founder and owner of The Care Plan, the country’s first LGBTQ+ centered care management company.
 Jacqueline regularly demonstrates to business owners how Trans-Inclusion brings many practical benefits to her business.

 Mirza Shams (they/them) is a Chicago Therapy Collective Trainer, Trans Art Is Advisor, and Alternative Therapies Coordinator.
-They are passionate about creating authentic and loving spaces for the Trans community, and believe diy spaces are a conduit for community connection and healing.
+They are passionate about creating authentic and loving spaces for the Trans community, and believe thoughtfully curated community events spaces can be a conduit for community connection and healing.
 Mirza is a queer/gender-fluid Egyptian artist, musician (under their stage name NAXÖ), therapist, queerness/gender advocate, and LGBTQ+ asylum seekers/refugees activist.
-They have a Bachelor in General Medicine and Surgery from Faculty of Medicine, Mansoura University, Egypt.
+They have a degree in General Medicine and Surgery from Faculty of Medicine, Mansoura University, Egypt.
 Mirza incorporates social, mental and emotional justice through mindfulness, queerness and cultural intersectionalities into their music and mental-health work.
 They focus their activities on helping their queer-migration communities around Chicagoland towards healing paths and true-self journeys.